The dress code for Butler nursing students is based on policies of health care institutions used for clinical experiences.

 The Butler Community College school identification patch must be purchased in the campus bookstore.
 The patch is to be worn on the left upper arm of the white top and purple lab coat.
 The Butler picture ID (obtained in the Hubbard Center) must be worn with the uniform or lab coat any time the student is in the clinical setting.
 Clean, professional looking leather or synthetic

 closed toed shoes (not canvas) are to be worn.

-Purple lab coats with school patch and name tag must be worn when getting clinical assignments, whether over business casual street clothes or with uniform.
+Purple lab coats with school patch, uniform and name tag must be worn when getting clinical assignments.
 Student uniform includes appropriate equipment for the clinical site i.e. watch with second hand, stethoscope, black ink pen, pen light, Butler Nursing picture ID tag.
 Students are expected to be responsible for maintaining a clean, neat appearance.

 Adjustments to the uniform policy may be made according to the clinical site.
 Students may not wear a Butler Community College name pin, patch, lab coat or uniform when employed by a health care agency.

 Return to Clinical Requirements